Ed Rush: Collaboration with Optical

 In 1995 Rush met Matt Quinn, who worked under the stage name Optical.
 They met at the Music House, a dubplate mastering company in Islington, London where dubplates would be made for their DJ sets.
-Rob Playford the owner of the label Moving Shadow gave them space in his Soho office building to allow them to build their own studio.
+Rob Playford, owner of the label Moving Shadow, gave them space in his Soho office building to allow them to build their own studio.
 They released their debut single Funktion in 1997, and followed it up in 1998 with their debut album, Wormhole, which has been described as the greatest drum and bass album of all time and introduced the style of drum and bass now known as Neurofunk.
 In 2000, DJ Craze used their track "Watermelon" in his beat-juggling routine, helping him win his 3rd DMC World Championship.
 In 2000, they released their second album, The Creeps (Invisible And Deadly!), which broadened their palette by introducing vocals to the mix Their third album, The Original Doctor Shade was released in 2003 and featured a collaboration with turntablist DJs, Scratch Perverts.
 In 2005, they took part in the 40 Artists, 40 Days project organised by the Tate Gallery in the run up to London's successful bid to win the right to host the 2012 Olympics and Paralympics.
 2006 saw the release of their fourth album Chameleon which saw them using a live band for the first time and three years later followed with Travel the Galaxy.
 Their track Frontline was use in the soundtrack to the 2008 video game Wipeout HD.
 In 2014, Ministry of Sound described them as one of the most influential artists in drum and bass.

 Their most recent album, No Cure, was released in October 2015.
 The same year also saw the release of their first headline mix featured as part of the long running Fabriclive series of mix CDs, FabricLive.82.
 They had a long relationship with the London club Fabric having played at the opening weekend in 1999 and appearing on the first drum and bass mix released by Fabric in 2002 (FabricLive.06 mixed by Grooverider).
 Following Islington Council's decision to revoke Fabric's licence in September 2016, Ed Rush & Optical took part in a benefit show to challenge the decision.
 In November 2016 agreement was reached to reopen the club.

 In addition to many club appearances, Rush and Optical have appeared at festivals, including Glastonbury in 1999 and 2014, and Bestival in 2013.

 They have also collaborated and remixed several other artists including: Goldie, Skunk Anansie,Lil' Louis (French Kiss) and Rudimental featuring John Newman (Not Giving In).
 They themselves have been remixed by other artists such as Pendulum, who remixed their track Bacteria in 2004.

 As well as his work with Optical, Rush has also released house music under the name Ben Dylan.

 Ed Rush is a play on the phrase "head rush", which was slang in the rave scene for a temporary whiteout caused by too many Es.